pricees/pricees.github.com/_posts/2014-05-26-jison--jison-lex-part-1.md

 Please read [Bison Part 1]({% post_url 2014-05-11-bison-part-1 %}) for some
 other terms.

-The basics are this:

-We are going two define two types of grammars a lexical grammar, a.k.a. tokenizer, and a Jison grammar, or parser grammar.
+We are going two define two types of grammars: a lexical grammar, a.k.a. tokenizer, and a Jison grammar, or parser grammar.
+The web is filled with many other names for these files.

-The first file (lexical grammar) is going to tell Jisons lexical analyzer "when you see this character or group of characters, communicate to the parser generator that you found them using [this token symbol]."
-Just so we can deal with this in a trivial manner, just know that the lexical analyzer reads strings and matches patterns much like regular expressions.
+The lexical grammar is going to tell Jison's lexical analyzer _when you see this character or group of characters, communicate to the parser generator that you found them using [this token symbol]._ Side note: so we can deal with this in a trivial manner, for now consider the lexical analyzer nothing more than a regex parser, that matches patters and returns arbitrary token strings.

-The second file (parser grammar) says, when the lexical analyzer returns tokens, match them to the groupings, and output useable code (javascript).
+The parser grammar says _when the lexical analyzer returns tokens, match them to the groupings, and output useable code (i.e. javascript)_.

-The analogy:
+And now for an analogy :

 Your eyesballs are a lexical scanner.
-It sees characters and whitespace, groups them together and returns the tokens "I got some words."
-Another part of your brain says, "okay groups those words together, by punctuation, and distinct spacing."
-The useable code in this case is a blog entry you are currently reading.
+It sees characters and whitespace, groups them together and returns the tokens "I got some letters which are probably words, do something with them."
+Another part of your brain says, "okay group of words, I am going to string you together until we hit a punctuation, and then I am gonna see what we have."
+The useable code is an "idea" conveyed through statements in English, like those found in the paragraph you just read.... so meta!

+Of course, if the statement was jibberish, or a foreign tongue, "fadlkfj fad k'lj mnb y." your lexical scanner would work, your parser grammar might work, but the output would not be useable to a great extent.

 Lets go!